Vincent1029384756/vincent_24788_project/README.md

 ```bash
 pip install -r requirements.txt
 ```
-Download /data folder from [Google Drive link](https://drive.google.com/drive/folders/1yTi5VA7B8YhvnMYY3wrIkntJulDjxyHm?usp=drive_link), and place it in the root of this repository so the folder structure looks like:
+Download /data folder from [Box link](https://cmu.box.com/s/bcfz1utrgj029bqqh5o7mto4w5b1vb8b), and place it in the root of this repository so the folder structure looks like:

 ```